Mobile Devices and Internet Access FIN-ACC-I-480

 - Replacement of devices and device accessories with less than 12 months of use is discouraged and an 18-24 month duty cycle is strongly recommended.

+Users of mobile devices for which they receive reimbursement must comply with the university IT-12.1 Mobile Device Security Standard.
 Devices that have been lost or damaged are the responsibility of the employee to replace.

 In the event an employee has approval from the organization leader to have multiple devices, then the additional pay can be adjusted for this purpose, although this augmented amount cannot exceed the monthly additional pay range.